T. Rajaiah: Controversies

-During an event in Warangal, Thatikonda Rajaiah promised a Health University for Warangal seemingly without Telangana CM Kalvakuntla Chandrashekar's direction.
-Speaking in the same event, CM KCR had rebuked Thatikonda Rajaiah by saying, "ollu daggara pettukuni matladu", which did not go well among the Madiga caste members including Manda Krishna Madiga, leader of the vetti-chakiri oppressed section of the Telangana.
-It was aired that KCR did not want any of his ministers to make promises, since he wants to take credit for all the schemes and programmes.

-In his complaint, Bakka Judson, TPCC secretary, objected to KCR's use of 'ollu daggara pettukuni matladu', loosely translated as 'mind your language' by KCR claiming that it insulted Dr T Rajaiah, a Dalit Christian.

-"Deputy chief minister Dr T Rajaiah belongs to SC (madiga) caste.
-The remark made by CM K Chandrasekhar Rao was in bad taste", Bakka Judson said in his complaint before National Commission for SC.

 Madiga community's response

-Madiga Reservation Porata Samiti (MRPS) founder president Manda Krishna on Monday lashed out at Telangana Chief Minister K. Chandrasekhar Rao for firing Deputy Chief Minister T. Rajaiah and said it amounted to insulting the community on the whole.
+MRPS founder and president Manda Krishna lashed out at Telangana Chief Minister K. Chandrasekhar Rao for firing Deputy Chief Minister T. Rajaiah and said it amounted to insulting the community on the whole.

 While not exactly spelling out his future course of action, the MRPS leader said he would chalk out an action plan on the ouster of Dr. Rajaiah soon but reiterated that the 'Madigas' would not rest until justice was done.
 He regretted that Dr. Rajaiah was not even given an opportunity to explain his position.
 "The way he was denied even an appointment with the Chief Minister and removed solely on the basis of an allegation is mysterious and that is what is insulting," he said.

 The fight of the weaker sections has always been for self-esteem alone and the way Dr. Rajaiah was unceremoniously shown the door only holds mirror to the continued oppression of the weaker sections by upper castes, he said, adding that they would take the struggle forward.
 The Chief Minister owed people an explanation of how and under what circumstances Dr. Rajaiah was removed and the demand for an apology for such a treatment was justified, Mr. Krishna said.

 Hospitalized

-Rajaiah suffered a heart attack and was admitted in Hyderguda Apollo Hospital, Hyderabad on 27-01-2015.
+Rajaiah suffered a heart attack and was admitted in Hyderguda Apollo Hospital, Hyderabad on 27 January 2015.
 The former Deputy Chief Minister who was fired by Telangana Chief Minister K. Chandrasekhar Rao on Sunday on charges of corruption in the Health Department, was hospitalized on Tuesday evening after complaining of pain in the chest.